Towson University: Programs

 The university provides 110 undergraduate majors, and more than 80 graduate degrees and certifications.
+Other notable undergraduate programs at Towson according to U.S. News & World Report include business administration, computer science, and nursing.
 Once students have determined a program of study, they become a member of the academic college administering the program.

 Towson's gerontology program is one of only 100 such undergraduate programs offered in the United States.

 Enrollment

-More than 20,000 full-time and part-time students are enrolled in the university.
+Almost 20,000 full-time and part-time students are enrolled in the university.
 Their numbers include over 800 international students from 100 nations.
-There are more than 17,000 undergraduates; approximately 32% are non-white.
+There are more than 16,000 undergraduates; approximately 58% are non-white.
 Also, in 2006 Towson achieved more enrollment in its business school than any other college in the state of Maryland.
+In 2023, Towson University welcomed 3,047 first-year students, the largest class of freshman in the university's history.
+Compared to the amount of enrolled students, there is a total of 3,115 staff and faculty members, resulting in a 15:1 ratio.
+The average class size at Towson University is 24.

-In terms of demographics, the student population of Towson University is 60% female; and 51% White and 25% Black or African American.
+In terms of demographics, the student population of Towson University is 60% female; 42% White; 30% Black or African American; 10% Hispanic; 7% Asian.

 Student life

 Housing

 Around 74% of the freshman class, and over 5,000 students among all four classes, reside on campus.
 The university has 16 residence halls, which include apartment complexes, modern high-rise towers, and more traditional two- and three-story residential buildings.
 Students can also choose from 10 Residential Learning Communities.
 While on campus, students have access to a counseling center, an academic advising center, a health center, and a career center.